 The constraints placed on the available funding available for capital project implementation, the moratorium on the taking up of external loans during the loan restructuring period as well as the limited grants received by the Municipality, has necessitated a significant decrease in the capital expenditure over the next 5 years, as can be seen in the next graph.
-Although recovering in 2028/29, it is barely over the minimum spend required to remain sustainable and has left a major funding gap.
-From year one (2024/25) to five (2028/29), between 16% to 88% of the required capital needs can be addressed, while from year six (2029/30) to ten (2033/34) between 52% to 58% of the average yearly capital needs can be addressed.
-The average yearly capital needs being the total capital needs as per the CEF of R7.486 billion divided by 10 years, equalling an average of R748.6 million per year.
-The picture has improved significantly since the 2023/24 year after the allocation of R1.4 billion through the Budget Facility for Infrastructure over the 2023/26 MTREF.
+Although recovering in 2029/30, it is barely over the minimum spend required to remain sustainable and has left a major funding gap.
+From year one (2025/26) to five (2029/30), between 17% to 68% of the required capital needs can be addressed, while from year six (2030/31) to ten (2034/35) between 43% to 47% of the average yearly capital needs can be addressed.
+The average yearly capital needs being the total capital needs as per the CEF of R10.456 billion divided by 10 years, equalling an average of R1.046 billion per year.
+The picture has improved significantly since the 2024/25 year after the allocation of R1.4 billion through the Budget Facility for Infrastructure over the 2023/24 - 2027/28 period.